minhajnadeem/kotlin-by-example/examples/03_special_classes/04_Object.md

 ```

-1. Creates an object declaration.
+1. Creates an object declaration(outside the class).
 2. Defines the object method.
 3. Calls the method.
 This is when the object is actually created.

+**Tip:** If you plan to use a companion object in Kotlin, consider using a package-level function instead.

 ### Companion Objects